 He wrote a monograph about the application of attachment-oriented psychotherapy in the treatment of attachment disorders.

-For Germany, he is one of the presidents of the German Speaking Association for Infant Mental Health (GAIMH)
+For Germany, he was one of the presidents of the German Speaking Association for Infant Mental Health (GAIMH) for many years.